nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

     deluser username

-<div id="3-security-server-registration" class="anchor"></div>
-# 3. Security Server Registration
+## 3 Security Server Registration

 To use a security server for mediating (exchanging) messages, the security server and its owner must be certified by a certification service provider approved by the X-Road governing authority, and the security server has to be registered in the X-Road governing authority.

-<div id="31-configuring-the-signing-key-and-certificate-for-the-security-server-owner" class="anchor"></div>
-## 3.1 Configuring the Signing Key and Certificate for the Security Server Owner
+### 3.1 Configuring the Signing Key and Certificate for the Security Server Owner

 The signing keys used by the security servers for signing X-Road messages can be stored on software or hardware based (a Hardware Security Module or a smartcard) security tokens, according to the security policy of the X-Road instance.